grafana/k6/release notes/upcoming.md

 * UX: Instead of panicking on some operations in the init context, we now return an error that the given action is not supported; this includes making HTTP requests (batched or not), websockets, adding to custom metrics, making checks and groups, or initializing cookie jars (#811)

+## Breaking changes
+* Metrics name are now restricted to any Unicode letter or number, spaces, dots, underscores and hyphens.
+They also need to be between 1 and 128 characters.
+Previously practically anything was a valid metric name.